-- A) GROUP HOMES A group home is housing that is occupied by two or more single persons or families.
+- A. GROUP HOMES A group home is housing that is occupied by two or more single persons or families.
 It consists of common space and/or facilities for group use by the occupants of the units (except in the case of shared one-bedroom units), and separate private space for each individual/family.
-Group homes often house the elderly or persons with disabilities. - 1) A HOME-assisted group home is treated as a single HOME-assisted housing unit with multiple bedrooms.
-The HOME rent limits for a group home is the HUD-published Fair Market Rent (FMR) rent limit for the total number of bedrooms in the group home. - 2) The bedrooms of live-in supportive service providers or other non-client staff are not included when calculating the total number of bedrooms for the purpose of establishing the rent.
-For example, if one bedroom in a four-bedroom group home is occupied by a service provider, the maximum rent for the group home is the HUD-published FMR Limit for a three-bedroom unit. - 3) The HUD-published FMR limit is the maximum combined rent that can be charged to all income eligible tenants residing in the group home.
-Each tenant pays a pro-rata share of the total rent.
+Group homes often house the elderly or persons with disabilities. - 1.
+A HOME-assisted group home is treated as a single HOME-assisted housing unit with multiple bedrooms.
+The HOME rent limits for a group homes is the HUD-published Fair Market Rent (FMR) rent limit for the total number of bedrooms in the group home. - 2.
+The bedrooms of live-in supportive service providers or other non-client staff are not included when calculating the total number of bedrooms for the purpose of establishing the rent.
+For example, if one bedroom in a four-bedroom group home is occupied by a service provider, the maximum rent for the group home is the HUD-published FMR Limit for a three-bedroom unit. - 3.
+The HUD-published FMR limit is the maximum combined rent that can be charged to all income eligible tenants residing in the group home.
+Each tenant pays a pro-rata share of the total rent. - 4.
+When group home tenants pay directly for utilities, the utility allowance must be subtracted from the HUD-published FMR limit in order to determine the maximum combined rent that can be charged to all tenants.

-- 4) When group home tenants pay directly for utilities, the utility allowance must be subtracted from the HUD-published FMR limit in order to determine the maximum combined rent that can be charged to all tenants. - 5) RENT AND ADDITIONAL SERVICES IN GROUP HOMES Group homes frequently include food and/or other supportive services to its residents.
+- 5. RENT AND ADDITIONAL SERVICES IN GROUP HOMES Group homes frequently include food and/or other supportive services to its residents.
 Group home rents may not include food costs or the costs of any supportive services.
 Costs for such services must be billed as separate charges.
-For group home units that are developed for persons with disabilities, disability-related services must be non-mandatory. - 6) The lease must also state whether the fee-based services are optional or mandatory and must identify the amount of the additional fees or surcharges separately from the basic HOME rent for each tenant.
-The State must approve, in writing, the costs of food and supportive services. - SINGLE ROOM OCCUPANCY (SRO) HOUSING A single room occupancy (SRO) housing unit consists of a single room dwelling unit that is the primary residence of its occupant(s).
-It may or may not have food preparation and sanitary facilities.
+For group home units that are developed for persons with disabilities, disability-related services must be non-mandatory. - 6.
+The lease must also state whether the fee-based services are optional or mandatory and must identify the amount of the additional fees or surcharges separately from the basic HOME rent for each tenant.
+The State must approve in writing the costs of food and supportive services. - 7.
+SINGLE ROOM OCCUPANCY (SRO) HOUSING A single room occupancy (SRO) housing unit consists of a single room dwelling unit that is the primary residence of its occupant(s).
+It may or may not have food preparation and sanitary facilities. - 8.
+The rent limit for an SRO unit is based on either the HUD Fair Market Rent (FMR) or the High and Low HOME rent limits, depending upon the characteristics of the unit: